caaatisgood/macrocosmos-fe-test/README.md

 ## What we're looking for

 - **Problem-solving**: We're looking for someone who can solve problems and think on their feet.
+Use of AI to get more done quickly is a plus - but please ensure you fully understand the code you're writing!
 - **Clean code**: We're looking for code that is easy to read and understand.
 Well-named variables and functions are a must.
 - **Good UI Design instincts**: We're looking for a UI that is easy to use and looks good.
-Obviously time is limited, but a bit of thought into typography, responsiveness, colours, animation and any other data-viz creativity are all a plus!
+Obviously time is limited, but any thought into typography, responsiveness, colours, animation and any other data-viz creativity will be noticed!
 - **Attention to detail**: We're looking for a product that is free of bugs and issues.
 If you run out of time, please make a note in comments of what you would have done next.
 - **Time management**: We're looking for someone who can manage their time effectively and work to a plan.
 - **Communication**: We're looking for someone who can explain their thought process and decisions.